An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: The EFT

-all possible additional terms necessarily contain more derivatives and are therefore suppressed in the low energy/long wavelength limit.
+where $c_1$ is an effective coefficient that can be determined in terms of parameters of the microscopic Hamiltonian, as done in Ref.~\cite{EspositoPavaskar}, while $v_\theta$ is the magnon propagation speed.
+All possible additional terms necessarily contain more derivatives and are therefore suppressed in the low energy/long wavelength limit.

-Note that by treating time derivatives and spatial gradients separately we assumed the {\it explicit} breaking of boost invariance (whether Galileo or Lorentz is irrelevant).
-This is ultimately not what happens in Nature, as boosts are always {\it spontaneously} broken by the underlying lattice, and the ordinary phonons are the corresponding Goldstones bosons necessary to recover the full symmetry, which they realize non-linearly~\cite[e.g.,][]{Leutwyler:1996er,Nicolis:2015sra}.
+Note that, by treating time derivatives and spatial gradients as completely independent from each other, we assumed the {\it explicit} breaking of boost invariance (whether Galileo or Lorentz is irrelevant).
+This is ultimately not what happens in Nature, as boosts are always {\it spontaneously} broken by the underlying lattice, and the ordinary gapless acoustic phonons are the corresponding Goldstones bosons necessary to recover the full symmetry, which they realize non-linearly~\cite[e.g.,][]{Leutwyler:1996er,Nicolis:2015sra}.
 Our approximation is valid as long as we are not interested in the phonon dynamics and their interplay with magnons.
-For an EFT including both, see~\cite{Pavaskar_2022}.
+For an EFT including both, see Ref.~\cite{Pavaskar_2022}.

-In the presence of an external uniform magnetic field, the microscopic Heisenberg Hamiltonian in Eq.~\eqref{eq:H0} is modified by the Zeeman term,
+In the presence of an external uniform magnetic field, $\text{\bf H}$, the microscopic Heisenberg Hamiltonian in Eq.~\eqref{eq:H0} is modified by the Zeeman term,